Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Related Work

-Alternatively, \textbf{optimization-based} method iteratively refines randomly generated dummy data to match real data by minimizing the distance between their gradients across layers.
-Pioneering works like DLG~\citep{zhu2019deep}, \citet{geiping2020inverting}, and TAG~\citep{deng2021tag} have employed Euclidean (L2), Cosine, and combined Euclidean and Manhattan (L1) distances for data reconstruction.
-LAMP~\citep{balunovic2022lamp} advances these attacks with selective initialization, embedding regularization loss, and word reordering.
-LTI~\citep{wu2023learning} and \citet{li2023beyond} inherit the frameworks of DLG or LAMP, while incorporating additional information, \eg auxiliary datasets.
-Our study also adheres to optimization-based approaches but shows that partial gradients alone can reveal private training data.
+Alternatively, \textbf{optimization-based} method iteratively refines randomly generated data to match real data by minimizing the distance between their gradients across layers.
+Pioneering works like DLG~\citep{zhu2019deep}, InvertGrad~\citep{geiping2020inverting}, and TAG~\citep{deng2021tag} employed Euclidean (L2), Cosine, and combined Euclidean and Manhattan (L1) distances for data reconstruction.
+LAMP~\citep{balunovic2022lamp} advances these attacks with selective initialization, embedding regularization loss, and word reordering. \citet{wu2023learning} and \citet{li2023beyond} build on the frameworks of DLG or LAMP while incorporating additional information, such as auxiliary datasets.
+Our study also adheres to optimization-based strategy but shows that partial gradients alone can reveal private training data.

+Recent work has explored reconstructing private training data from single gradient modules, but with different focuses from ours. \citet{wang2023reconstructing} employs gradient decomposition in a synthetic two-layer network to recover training examples, though applying this method to practical deep networks requires idealized conditions such as transparent parameter manipulation and controlled activations (\eg tanh, sigmoid). \citet{li2023beyond} extends this approach to recover hidden representations from BERT's pooler layer, guiding optimization via the LAMP method that leverages all gradients.
+DAGER~\citep{petrov2024dager} uses the first two self-attention gradients of transformer-based language models for reconstruction, locating valid tokens by determining whether their embedding vectors lie within the subspace of the first layer's gradient, then combining their embeddings to verify their occurrence with the second layer’s gradient to establish exact sequences.
+Unlike these methods, our research focuses on identifying vulnerabilities across all intermediate modules to gradient inversion attacks.

 \paragraph{Defense against GIA.} To mitigate the risk of GIA, two defense strategies have been explored: i) \textbf{encryption-based} methods, which disguise the real gradients using techniques such as Homomorphic Encryption~\citep{254465} and Multi-Party Computation~\citep{mugunthan2019smpai}, and ii) \textbf{perturbation-based} methods, including gradient pruning~\citep{zhu2019deep}, adding noise through differential privacy~\citep{balunovic2021bayesian}, or through learned perturbations~\citep{sun2021soteria, fan2024guardian}.
 The former approach incurs additional computational costs~\citep{fan2024guardian}, while the latter may face challenges in achieving a balance in the privacy-utility trade-off.
 In this work, we compare the vulnerabilities associated with attacking partial gradients versus the previously fully exposed setting under the defense of differential privacy on gradients~\citep{abadi2016deep}.